 NOTE: This is a Competitive Admission program.
 Click here for more information.

-The BCC Nursing Department has articulation agreements with a variety of Bachelor of Science Nursing Schools which makes transfer to these programs a smooth transition.
+The SUNY Broome Nursing Department has articulation agreements with a variety of Bachelor of Science Nursing Schools which makes transfer to these programs a smooth transition.
 LPN's may apply for direct transfer credit and/or challenge first year nursing courses.